GuanceCloud/datakit/internal/export/doc/en/inputs/mongodb.md

 ## Metric {#metric}

-For all the following data collections, a global tag named `host` is appended by default (the tag value is the host name of the DataKit), or other tags can be specified in the configuration by `[inputs.{{.InputName}}.tags]`:
+For all of the following data collections, the global election tags will added automatically, we can add extra tags in `[inputs.{{.InputName}}.tags]` if needed:

 ```toml
  [inputs.{{.InputName}}.tags]